MelakuDemeke/CVComposer/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the extension as per the terms of the license.
+Feel free to modify and distribute the project as per the terms of the license.